Injectivity theorem for pseudo-effective line bundles and its applications: Preliminaries

 \section{Preliminaries}

-Let us quickly recall the definition of singular hermitian metrics, (quasi-)plurisubharmonic functions, and Nadel's multiplier ideal sheaves.
-For the details, we recommend the reader to see \cite{demailly}.
+We briefly review the definition of singular Hermitian metrics, (quasi-)plurisubharmonic functions, and Nadel's multiplier ideal sheaves.
+See \cite{demailly} for the details.

-\begin{defn}[Singular hermitian metrics and curvatures] Let $F$ be a holomorphic line bundle on a complex manifold $X$.
-A singular hermitian metric on $F$ is a metric $h$ which is given in every trivialization $\theta: F|_{\Omega}\simeq \Omega\times \mathbb C$ by
+\begin{defn}[Singular Hermitian metrics and curvatures] Let $F$ be a holomorphic line bundle on a complex manifold $X$.
+A {\textit{singular Hermitian metric}} on $F$ is a metric $h$ which is given in every trivialization $\theta\colon F|_{\Omega}\simeq \Omega\times \mathbb C$ by

 where $\xi$ is a section of $F$ on $\Omega$ and $\varphi \in L^1_{\mathrm{loc}}(\Omega)$ is an arbitrary function.
 Here $L^1_{\mathrm{loc}}(\Omega)$ is the space of locally integrable functions on $\Omega$.
 We usually call $\varphi$ the weight function of the metric with respect to the trivialization $\theta$.
-The curvature of a singular hermitian metric $h$ is defined by
+The curvature of a singular Hermitian metric $h$ is defined by

 where $\varphi$ is a weight function and $\deldel \varphi$ is taken in the sense of currents.
-It is easy to see that the right hand side does not depend on the choice of trivializations. \end{defn}
+It is easy to see that the right-hand side does not depend on the choice of trivializations. \end{defn}

-The notion of multiplier ideal sheaves introduced by Nadel is very important in the recent developments of complex geometry and algebraic geometry.
+The notion of multiplier ideal sheaves introduced by Nadel plays an important role in the recent developments of complex geometry and algebraic geometry.

-\begin{defn}[(Quasi-)plurisubharmonic functions and multiplier ideal sheaves] A function $u:\Omega\to [-\infty, \infty)$ defined on an open set $\Omega\subset \mathbb C^n$ is said to be plurisubharmonic if \begin{itemize} \item[$\bullet$] $u$ is upper semicontinuous, and \item[$\bullet$] for every complex line $L\subset \mathbb C^n$, the restriction $u|_{\Omega\cap L}$ to $L$ is subharmonic on $\Omega\cap L$, that is, for every $a\in \Omega$ and $\xi \in \mathbb C^n$ satisfying $|\xi|<d(a, \Omega^c)$, the function $u$ satisfies the mean inequality
+\begin{defn}[(Quasi-)plurisubharmonic functions and multiplier ideal sheaves] A function $u\colon \Omega\to [-\infty, \infty)$ defined on an open set $\Omega\subset \mathbb C^n$ is said to be {\textit{plurisubharmonic}} if \begin{itemize} \item[$\bullet$] $u$ is upper semicontinuous, and \item[$\bullet$] for every complex line $L\subset \mathbb C^n$, the restriction $u|_{\Omega\cap L}$ to $L$ is subharmonic on $\Omega\cap L$, that is, for every $a\in \Omega$ and $\xi \in \mathbb C^n$ satisfying $|\xi|<d(a, \Omega^c)$, the function $u$ satisfies the mean inequality

 \end{itemize}